 12 Tips To Help Calm Down Someone With Dementia

-Here are 12 very helpful tips on the different ways that may help you and your senior loved one suffering from dementia to get through these moments of agitation.
-If you are caring for Alzheimer’s patients these may help as well.
+Here are 12 very helpful tips on the different ways that may help you and your senior loved one suffering from dementia or Alzheimer’s to get through these moments of agitation.

 1. Keep Your Cool